fuse-box/fuse-box/docs/introduction/install.md

 ## Requirements

 FuseBox will work on node.js 8.2+ because of `async` `await` usage.
-It's better to take the advantage of the latest features - its much faster than then polyfill.
+It's better to take advantage of the latest features - its much faster than polyfills.
 If you are unable to upgrade your servers for some reason - no worries, we now have `es6` dist for you.

 ```js
 import { FuseBox } from "fuse-box/es6"